 A new Dupaco branch opens on Highway 136 in Dyersville, Iowa.
 The Annual Tri-State-Area College Scholarship Program is instituted, and the Dupaco Prime Time Club is introduced.

 Plan America® Financial Management Services are made available to members.
-Dupaco’s full-service Real Estate Lending Department is established.
+Dupaco’s full-service Mortgage Lending Department is established.
 Rex Wellman is named Director Emeritus.

 Saturday branch hours are implemented